JupiterChain/data-considerations/Architecture/Enterprise.md

 # Jupiter Enterprise Architecture

-The enterprise architecture for Jupiter Chain use cases are described below:
+The enterprise architecture for Jupiter Chain use cases are described in the diagram below:

 ![Enterprise Architecture Diagram](https://github.com/JupiterChain/data-considerations/blob/master/images/Enterprise.png)